 This new device is the replacement for the Fire TV 3 (Pendant).

-You may now order for $49.99 through the Amazon Website.
+You may now order here through the Amazon Website.

 In my opinion, this is the best streaming device on the market at this time due to its low price-point and outstanding features.